rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 <span class="k">def</span> <span class="nf">compile_chain</span><span class="p">(</span><span class="n">grammars</span><span class="p">,</span> <span class="n">source</span><span class="p">):</span>
 </pre></div>

-Next, the RLMeta compiler has an `--embed` option which takes a name and a filename.
+Next, the compiler has an `--embed` option which takes a name and a filename.
 It is used to generate a Python variable assignment where the name is the name of the variable and the value is the contents of the file: